America's Anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

 Oh, that's great.

-That's what that's what I like to hear.
+That's what I like to hear.

-Okay, that uh that's that's good to hear.
+Okay, that's good to hear.

-Uh great to have you with us on the show, David.
+Great to have you with us on the show, David.

 It's a disgrace.

-And it's we're we're insulting ourselves uh by not replacing this building, and and it was more than just a building.
+And we're insulting ourselves by not replacing this building.

 Is that even considered?

-It it always makes things uh complicated, it bogs it down, and then you get hands tied and everybody's you know, you know, picking on everybody else and saying, Well, I can't do this because they gotta do that first, and this paper needs to be signed, and then ten years go by and you're looking at an empty hole, and you know, we're we're doing this to ourselves.
+And then you get hands tied and everybody's picking on everybody else and saying, well, I can't do this because they got to do that first and this paper needs to be signed.

-It is really a shame.
+It is really, really a shame.

-You made a very good point there, David, when you were talking about how uh people just say, Oh, you need to fill in the paperwork, you need to fill in what's worrying to me is that we take it as entirely normal, as entirely normal that the city of New York and the state of New York and the United States of America cannot muster the energy to replace this building uh within less than two decades.
+Worrying to me is that we take it as entirely normal, as entirely normal, that the city of New York and the state of New York and the United States of America cannot muster the energy to replace this building within less than two decades.

 You know, in other words, there will be people graduating from college by the time anything goes up on that site who weren't born on the day Osama bin Laden took down those towers.

-Uh and and and what is appalling about it is that people just think it's the way it is.
+And what is appalling about it is that people just think it's the way it is.

 Oh, there's nothing you can't do.

-You can't expect the New York agency of time servers.
+You can't expect the New York Agency of Time Servers.

 You can't fight City Hall.

-You can't fight why can't you fight City Hall, by the way?
+Why can't you fight City Hall, by the way?

 I'm fighting City Hall.

-I'm in noncompliance with the Bureau of Compliance.
+I'm in non-compliance with the Bureau of Compliance.

 I think I don't understand.